Rohanmestri/SplitUp/SplitUpServer/README.md

+# Server

-# Python server for NLP component of app
+Python server for NLP component of app